43 Miles Backpacking Over 4 Days from Onion Valley to Whitney Portal

 We first were headed up to Trail Crest.
 Which is close to Whitney's summit, but not quite there at about 13,800 ft.
 We tried to get an earlier start in the morning so that if there was any snow to encounter, it would be firm and not slushy.

 The majority of the trail up to trail crest was switchbacks, there was a bit of snow, but nothing too crazy.

 Like every uphill this weekend, it was slow going, but we all felt immeasurably better than we had the day before, and the views were unbeatable.

-Various feedback from the PCT'ers we asked along our hike the last 3 days concerning the condition of the switchbacks:
+Here is some of the different feedback from the PCT'ers we asked along our hike the last 3 days concerning the condition of the switchbacks: